angular/angular/packages/compiler/design/architecture.md

 A component's module can be found by using the TypeScript language service's `findReferences`.
 If one of the references is to a class declaration with an `@NgModule` annotation, process the class as described above to produce the selector scope.
 If the class is the declaration list of the `@NgModule` then use the scope produce for that module.

 When processing the `@NgModule` class, the type references can be found using the program's `checker` `getSymbolAtLocation` (potentially calling `getAliasedSymbol` if it is an alias symbol, `SymbolFlags.Alias`) and then using `Symbol`'s `declarations` field to get the list of declarations nodes (there should only be one for a `class`, there can be several for an `interface`)

+#### Type checking a template

+A model very similar to the Renderer2 style of code generation can be used to generate type-check blocks for every template declared in a module.
+The module for type-checking can be similar to that used in `type_check_compiler.ts` for the Renderer2 AST. `type_check_compiler.ts` just emits all the binding expressions in a way that can be type-checked, calculating the correct implicit target and guarded by the correct type guards.

+Global type information is required for calculating type guards and for determining pipe calls.

+Type guards require determining which directives apply to an element to determine if any have a type guard.

+Correctly typing an expression that includes a pipe requires determining the result type of the `transform` method of the type.

+Additionally, more advanced type-checking as described in [Type Checking Templates](https://goo.gl/Q3tSgP) also requires determining the types of the directives that apply to an element as well as how the attributes map to the properties of the directives.

+The types of directives can be found using a selector scope as described for reference inversion.
+Once a selector scope is produced, the component and directives that apply to an element can be determined from the selector scope.
+The `.d.ts` changes described above also includes the attribute to property maps.
+The `TypeGuard`s are recorded as static fields that are included in the `.d.ts` file of the directive.

 ### The compatibility compiler